The Particle Model

 The top of the table is split into two halves defined by the fermion and the boson groups, while at the bottom, we have 6 classes that we might initially identify as particles, although this term is primarily a label of convenience rather than an implicit statement of tangible physicality.

-Note: The comment about the actual nature of a particles reflects the ongoing question about the physical ‘substance’ of elementary particles, such as an electron.
+Note: The comment about the actual nature of particles reflects the ongoing question about the physical ‘substance’ of elementary particles, such as an electron.
 At some point, the idea of physical substance appears to become meaningless, such that it might be easier to define an elementary particle as some form of localisation of energy density in spacetime.
 However, energy is a scalar quantity and therefore it would also need a mechanism by which it is transported to different points in spacetime, e.g. a wave of some description.
-However, whether this idea is still consistent with quantum theory is an open question.
+However, whether this idea is still consistent with quantum theory is an open question - see Wave Theory of Everything by way of a speculative discussion.

 While most of the particle classes fall under either the description of fermions or bosons, the mesons might be described as a hybrid having a structural composition of fermion-quarks, but which act as composite bosons.
 However, the following definitions will try to expand on the nature of this particular ‘duality’.